aksel-blaise/gahaganmorph2/analysis/landmarking-protocol.md

 ```

 Superficially, this constellation of landmarks and semilandmarks appears
 similar to those used in recent 2D studies.
-However, these landmarks and
+However, this rigourous
-semilandmarks capture the morphological variation that articulates with
+protocol for applying landmarks and semilandmarks aids in capturing the
-axial twisting introduced by the practice of beveling.
-Thus, this
+morphological variation that articulates with axial twisting introduced
-constellation of landmarks and semilandmarks provides for greater
+by knappers through the practice of beveling.
+Thus, this constellation
-precision in the geometric morphometric analysis, marking a substantive
+of landmarks and semilandmarks provides for greater precision in the
-advancement in the analytical protocols used to analyse Gahagan biface
+geometric morphometric analysis, marking a substantive advancement in
-morphology.
+the analytical protocols used to analyse Gahagan biface morphology.

 ``` r
 knitr::include_graphics('images/figbevlm.png')